 Brexit planning for brand owners

-While we wait for Boris Johnson's new Brexit Deal with the EU to be passed by Parliament, an election, a further delay or a no-deal Brexit remain possible outcomes on January 31st 2020.
+Following Boris Johnson's landslide victory, we expect his Brexit Deal with the EU to be passed by Parliament before Christmas, but a deal and a no-deal Brexit remain possible outcomes on December 31st 2020.
 Brand owners therefore need to be aware of the consequences for each scenario, so here we share our trade mark attorney guidance on the three possible scenarios:

-A further delay now extends the status quo to January 31st 2020, leaving the UK covered by EU trade mark registrations and UK trade mark attorneys still able to file new EU trade marks across all 28 countries under the existing European Union Trade Mark (EUTM) system, unless a deal is agreed beforehand.
+Assuming we come out of the EU on January 31st 2020, the transition period will mean the UK is covered by EU trade mark registrations and UK trade mark attorneys will still able to file new EU trade marks across all 28 countries under the existing European Union Trade Mark (EUTM) system.
+However, this is likely to change after December 31st 2020 unless the Transition Period is extended.

-There are already extensive terms included in Theresa May’s withdrawal agreement that have been accepted by the EU, setting out the intended provisions to be applied if an agreement is reached.
-We would assume, but can’t be sure, that Boris Johnson’s deal includes similar arrangements, with a transition period through 2020.
-For more detail, we will have to wait and see.
+There are already extensive terms included in Boris Johnson's withdrawal agreement that have been accepted by the EU, setting out the intended provisions to be applied under the agreement.

-Under a no-deal Brexit all EUTMs and design registrations will cease to provide protection in the UK, because EU regulation will no longer have effect in the UK and new EUTM applications will only cover the remaining 27 EU countries.
+Under a no-deal Brexit, from January 1st 2021 all EUTMs and design registrations will cease to provide protection in the UK, because EU regulation will no longer have effect in the UK and new EUTM applications will only cover the remaining 27 EU countries.

 However, in the event of no-deal, the UK Government has passed legislation to ensure that all existing EU trade mark and design registrations continue to be protected in the UK because, on the day of exit, all EUTM registrations and Registered Community Designs (RCD) will be divided into separate UK national and EU 27 registrations.